 Be aware of the rewards you can get with each card and whether they will make the annual fee worth it.
 If you are opening an introductory low interest rate with plans to initiate a balance transfer, be sure you know how the transfer fees – typically 3-5% - will affect your account balance.
 Also, make sure you know how much you will owe if you are late with a payment.

 The credit card perks

 Choosing the right credit card perks often requires you to do a little digging into your finances.
 For example, you could see great travel rewards cards and be tempted, even though you only travel a few times a year.
 In this instance, you should look for a card that offers cash back rewards based on transactions you frequently make, such as money back on grocery purchases.

-Applying for a credit card with an introductory 0% interest period is a great way to save money.
+Applying for a credit card with an introductory low interest rate period is a great way to save money.
 This card can help you pay down existing debts or avoid interest charges on large purchases or expenses.

-As long as you understand the terms and conditions involved and stick to a responsible repayment plan, you should consider applying for a 0% interest credit card to help you get and keep your personal finances under control.
+As long as you understand the terms and conditions involved and stick to a responsible repayment plan, you should consider applying for one of these credit cards to help you get and keep your personal finances under control.